LennisNgugi/FiftyTwoWeekClimbPlan/README.md

 A .NET 10 console application that monitors price-movement signals from the Clerusync Investment API  and automatically places buy and sell orders through the Trading 212 API.

-> **Warning:** This software can place real orders.
+> **Warning:** This application can place real orders.
 Use it at your own risk and test before using a live Trading 212 account.

 ## How It Works